kota999/gorm/README.md

     , rt command backup test.txt to test.txt.1 .
 And likewise, exist also test.txt.1 in your trash-box, backup test.txt to test.txt.2 .

-* This command is not support the synthesis of multiple options, such ad -rv.
+* This command is not support the synthesis of multiple options, such as -rv.